 Shohei Ohtani, RHP/DH, 2018-present

-The Japanese sensation finished his 2018 AL Rookie of the Year Award campaign as the first player since Ruth to pair 20 home runs as a hitter with 10 appearances as a pitcher.
-Ohtani underwent Tommy John surgery at the conclusion of the '18 season, which will likely sideline him from the mound in '19, but he still figures to see time as Los Angeles' designated hitter.
+The Japanese sensation finished his 2018 American League Rookie of the Year Award-winning campaign as the first player since Ruth to pair 20 home runs as a hitter with 10 appearances as a pitcher.

 Masahiro Tanaka, RHP, 2014-present